tony-pang/museum-demo/README.md

 ## Notes
 - Data sources: Wikipedia API and Wikidata SPARQL.
 ETL and modeling are modular for scaling.
-- **Data Quality**: Currently processes all museums regardless of visitor count threshold
+- **Data Quality**: Currently processes all museums with 2M visitor count threshold
 - **Year Handling**: Extracts year from data but doesn't filter by year
 - **Testing**: Comprehensive test suite with mock servers for reliable CI/CD